tatoslover/tatoslover.github.io/README.md

 # Samuel Love - Portfolio Website

-A modern, animated portfolio showcasing my journey in data science, software engineering, and academic coursework.
-This website demonstrates practical skills through real-world projects and academic achievements, featuring smooth animations and responsive design.
+A comprehensive portfolio showcasing my journey in data science, software engineering, and academic coursework.
+This website demonstrates practical skills through real-world projects and academic achievements.

 ## 🎯 About